catalyst-cloud/catalystcloud-docs/source/object-storage/faq.rst

 Can I use s3cmd for object storage?
 ***********************************

-This content has been moved to :ref:`software-configuration`.
+This content has been moved to :doc:`software-configuration`.